Heartbreak is perhaps the most intimate of all human experiences.

 Related reading: How she healed from the pain of heartbreak

 The real heartbreak

 But my real heartbreak came at 37.
 And I knew this one was not an illusion.
-I felt as though my soul was being ripped away from me and an excruciating physical pain swallowing my body, and howled as I had never howled before.
-I cried till I could cry no more – my eyes swollen, my heart empty and my mind, numb.
+I felt as though my soul was being ripped away from me and an excruciating physical pain swallowing my body and howled as I had never howled before.
+I cried till I could cry no more – my eyes were swollen, my heart empty and my mind, numb.